duftler/click-to-deploy/k8s/spinnaker/README.md

 #### Ongoing Management of Spinnaker

-To manage your Spinnaker instance once installed:
+To manage your installed Spinnaker instance:

 * Locate your Spinnaker installation by navigating to the newly-registered Application in the